 There will be a prize of a copy of the Awards book for the photographer of the image judged the best in each of the four youth categories.

 This Award will be presented to the one photographer who best captures the spirit of today’s rail network as it relates to the landscape around it.
 Images may be submitted for this Award of the operational national rail network anywhere in Great Britain (excluding Northern Ireland).
 Please note that images of any underground railway systems, light rail systems, heritage railways, disused infrastructure, pier railways or model railways are not eligible for this award.
 Images may be entered into any category of the main Award, but entrants must select from the appropriate dropdown on the entry form that it is also eligible for the Network Rail Award.

-The prize will be an exclusive visit to Britain’s favourite railway landmark, the Forth Rail Bridge in Scotland.
-Here, weather permitting, there will be ample opportunity to photograph the 125-year old bridge from areas not accessible to the general public.
+Option 2 - an exclusive visit to Britain’s favourite railway landmark, the Forth Bridge in Scotland.
+Here, weather permitting, there will be ample opportunity to photograph the 128-year old bridge from areas not accessible to the public.
 Network Rail will also arrange for the lucky winner to take the engineers’ lift to the top of this iconic structure to capture some amazing views of the Forth and see the Bridge from a completely different perspective.

 The Sunday Times Magazine is world-renowned for its blend of investigative journalism, insightful features and award-winning photography.
 Launched in 1962, the Magazine continues to lead the way in journalistic excellence and innovation.

 As media supporter of the Take a view Awards, The Sunday Times Magazine has always been the first to announce the results and to feature successful images from each year’s competition.